bitrise-io/devcenter/_articles/en/code-signing/ios-code-signing/exporting-code-signing-files.md

 ### Exporting manually

 1. Go to [https://developer.apple.com](https://developer.apple.com) and log in.
-2. Select Certificates, Identifiers & Profiles from the left sidebar
+2. Select Certificates, Identifiers & Profiles from the left sidebar.
-3. Navigate to Provisioning Profiles > All
+3. Navigate to Provisioning Profiles > All.
 4. Find the Provisioning Profile you are looking for from the list or use the search to filter.
 5. Click on the selected Provisioning Profile, this will expand the details.
 6. If its status is invalid, you can click on the `Edit` button and save again.